tkidman/rally-round/readme.md

 The tool keeps a file based cache of the API responses to speed things up on subsequent executions.
 If you want to get fresh data, delete the cache files you don't want from `./hidden/cache`

+## Club configuration

+Clubs are configured in `./src/state/<club_name>/initialState.js`.
+Here you can define points per class, and the championship ids to fetch results from.
+To get team functionality working you need to download your club's registration sheet as a csv and add it to the club folder and name it `drivers.csv`

 ## To Do
 * Call dirt 2 Leaderboard API ✓